hargunoberoi/neogpt/notes.md

 - no wandb logging for now ✅
 - no saving weights for now ✅
 - add logging and weight saving logic within the model itself? (decide)

+[2025-06-03 18:04:32]

+New stuff:

+- Add learning rate scheduling
+- Add weight decay (and fused kernels for optimizers)